• Honyaki

 • 1.
 Absence of Forge Welding

-Honyaki knives are crafted without the forge welding process, allowing for production at relatively low temperatures.
-Typically, forge welding involves high temperatures that can cause the steel particles to coarsen, leading to instability in the blade's internal structure.
+Honyaki knives are crafted without the forge welding process, allowing for production at a relatively low temperature of approximately 800 degrees Celsius.
+In contrast, Awase requires a high temperature of 1100 to 1200 degrees Celsius for the welding process, which bonds soft iron and steel together.
+At these high temperatures, the steel particles can coarsen, leading to instability in the blade's internal structure.
 However, with Honyaki, the lower temperature treatment prevents particle coarsening and stabilizes the blade's internal structure, resulting in improved quality and more consistent cutting performance.

 • 2.
 Lack of Carbon Concentration Changes